Thanksgiving Table Decor

 I always use linen cloth napkins and like to use a simple fold on each plate.
 Instead of placing your napkin off to the side of the place setting, try tucking it below your vintage plate and adding a sprig of wheat or berries to add texture and nature to the theme.

-Florals - front and center
+Florals - Front and Center

 This is my favorite part of decorating.
 It doesn’t always have to be a flawless professional arrangement designed from a flower shop like ours.... but when it does, we have you covered - see button below to order a holiday centerpiece.